If you do not renew your Wisconsin EMS license by June 30, 2018, you may not function as an EMS provider after that date.

 - If you are renewing an Intermediate or Paramedic license, your current ACLS card.

-- If you received a felony or misdemeanor conviction since February 2008, have pending charges at this time or received a traffic violation that led to the suspension, revocation or withdrawal of your driver's license, all required court documentation.
+- If you received a felony or misdemeanor conviction since your last successful application process, have pending charges at this time or received a traffic violation that led to the suspension, revocation or withdrawal of your driver's license, all required court documentation.
 (You will have the opportunity to upload the documents if you have them electronically.)

-- To begin the license renewal process, click on "Applications" the "2014-2016 EMS Provider Late Renewal Application ".
+- To begin the license renewal process, click on "Applications" the "2018-2020 EMS Provider Late Renewal Application."

 - Under "Form Pending Completion" you will find the "Renewal Part 1: Emergency Medical Services Workforce Survey."
 Click on "Start."
 Completion of this survey is required to renew your license.
 It is necessary to gather information about the EMS workforce to determine future EMS needs.
 Your answers are confidential and will not be released.
 Aggregate results will be posted on our website.

-- Once you complete and submit the survey, the "2014-2016 EMS Provider Late Renewal Application" will be available under "Form Pending Completion."
+- Once you complete and submit the survey, the "2018-2020 EMS Provider Late Renewal Application" will be available under "Form Pending Completion."
 Complete the late renewal application answering all required questions.
-You may scan and upload relevant documents (such as court documents, name changes, marriage certificates, or divorce name change documents) to your application, if needed.
+You may scan and upload relevant documents (such as court documents) to your application, if needed.

 - Complete a Provider Reinstatement form in your E-Licensing account.